 Every year the kids and I plant paperwhite bulbs indoors.
 When the blooms open they fill the apartment with a heady fragrance.
-Many paperwhite enthusiasts time their plantings to bloom at Christmas, but I prefer to plant them later.
+Many paperwhite enthusiasts time their plantings to bloom at Christmas, but I also like to plant them later.
 Their blooms are the perfect pick-me-up for droopy, gloomy January days.

 Paperwhites are perfect for the indoor gardening novice.
 They rarely fail to bloom and unlike other bulbs, they do not need to be pre-chilled.